mgarriott/FreezeWatch/README.md

 ## Contributing ##

-If you are interesting in contributing to FreezeWatch please ensure your commits follow a few simple guidelines.
+If you are interested in contributing to FreezeWatch, please ensure your commits follow a few simple guidelines.

 - Write tests, both for new functionality and for bug fixes.